-- Office of Indian Education Facebook - Links to all of the Native American programs that are online - "As a staff member, best practices for communicating would be helpful.
-I want to communicate but as new staff, I felt like I didn't receive guidance." - "Zoom meetings for those with internet access and in person meetings for those communities with no internet access.
-We need to know who the representatives are so we can communicate with them." - "Using the school district's communication programs.
+- "As a staff member, best practices for communicating would be helpful.
+I want to - "Zoom meetings for those with internet access and in person meetings for those communities with no internet access.
+We need to know who the representatives are so we - "Using the school district's communication programs.
 School messenger texts with reminders of new updates.
 Recorded communication available for families.
-We are caring parents' guardians and students who have a voice."
+We are

-- Spaces for empowering our youth to share their experiences - A Native American program manager who is supportive of parents - "Hard during COVID, but a physical space for gathering/empowerment" - "Smaller, Punchier, Easier to Digest content.
-One topic, one point, and accessible both live and replay made available." - "Identify a community center, a gathering place, potluck dinners, translators for elders."
+- "Smaller, Punchier, Easier to Digest content.
+One topic, one point, and accessible both - "Identify a community center, a gathering place, potluck dinners, translators for el-

-Make cultural sensitivity training mandatory for district staff and leaders especially in high-density schools
+• Make cultural sensitivity training mandatory for district staff and leaders especially in